 4.103 The success of this policy will be monitored in association with the use of the Sustainable Design Guide, to analyse the sustainability credentials of proposals presented.
-Supplementary guidance will be produced to provide additional guidance on this subject.
-During its production full consultation will take place to ensure the appropriate level of information and guidance is provided.
+Supplementary guidance will be produced to provide additional guidance on this subject during production of this full consultation will take place to ensure the appropriate level of information and guidance is provided.